PrincessFluffyButt937/XML-reader/README.md

 Flags from each category must be spefied.
 Flags can be writen in any order -> For example "-hpx" causes the same actions within a script as -"-pxh".

-## Notice
+## NoticeS
 This scripts main function is to eliminate unnecessary human labor as software used to gather the data became incompatible with out current solution.

-For now, the software is capable of gathering the data without issues from very limited sample size.
-However, i cannot say for sure how would the script fare in cases when data from thousands of files might be stored and written.
+The script is capable of gathering the data withoSut issues from very limited sample size.
+It should work reliably, however real life testing is required to improve it's function.